 Staff have varied experience of working in the care sector and have specialist knowledge about differing disabilities.
 Staff undertake regular training to keep them informed about new ideas and professional practice and developments, which covers the areas of managing epilepsy, first aid, De-escalation, child protection/ Safeguarding, medication administration and moving and handling.
 Specialist courses such as autism awareness are also delivered, and staff are encouraged to develop their skills and knowledge.

 Supervision

-All full time staff receive formal monthly supervision with one of the management team (potentially on a more frequent basis in the form of Induction meetings for new staff on their probationary period)
+All staff receive regular formal supervision with one of the management team (and on a more frequent basis in the form of Induction meetings for new staff during their probationary period.